We ask you, humbly, to help us.

 religious courts accused of Witchcraft

-during that time, and later burned at the stake or hanged.
+during that time, and later burned at the stake in Catholic countries or hanged in Protestant countries.
 But there is no evidence of an

 increase in actual Pagan belief during the Middle Ages.
 On the contrary,